Amazon gained a huge perk from its HQ2 contest that's worth far more than any tax break (AMZN)

-Amazon's contest for the home of its second headquarters has helped the company score valuable data on land use and development across the US.
+- Amazon's contest for the home of its second headquarters has helped the company score valuable data on land use and development across the United States.

+- A 253-page proposal that New York City prepared at the request of Amazon, which The New York Times published in full on Friday, shows that the city provided extensive data some of it not publicly available on its work force, education systems, optimal sites for development, current and future land use and development projects, and other information .

+- The proposals that 238 cities submitted to Amazon are likely to contain similar details.

 The contest resulted in cities warring for Amazon's favor with offers of billions of dollars in tax breaks and other generous promises.